fleetdm/fleet/articles/mdm-migration.md

 To watch an animation of the end user experience during the migration workflow, in the Fleet UI, head to **Settings > Integrations > Mobile device management (MDM)**, and scroll down to the **End user migration workflow** section.

-In Fleet, you can configure the end user workflow using the Fleet UI or fleetctl command-line tool.
+In Fleet, you can configure the end user workflow using the Fleet UI or with GitOps using the `fleetctl` tool.

 Fleet UI: